Skip to content

 • Post body (required): enter the source code of the main body of your blog post content, including tags and image URLs.
 For an example of how to format your blog post body, see the sample CSV import file.

-• If there are any errors during the import process, you can review the details in the Errors tab.
+2. If errors appear, review the details in the Error tab.
 If there are issues with your URLs, you may see one of these errors

 Please note: images from your blog post won't render in the blog post preview, you'll see the image URLs appear in the preview instead.